salesforce/bazel-eclipse/docs/windows.md

   it is not clear what the default should be.

 Make sure to set the Eclipse preference **prior** to doing any BEF operation (like Project Import).
+- Launch Eclipse with BEF installed
 - Open _Windows -> Preferences_
 - Click on the _Bazel_ section
-- Set the Bazel executable path
+- Set the Bazel executable path, and set it to your path to the *bazel.exe*

 **CreateProcess Error Code 5 Access Denied**

 If you get the above error, this is a problem with BEF not finding your Bazel executable.
 Make sure you set your preference correctly.
-Restart Eclipse if the problem continues, as that can help.
+Restart Eclipse if the setting does not appear to take effect.

 ### Build Failures?

+As stated above, your Bazel workspace must be building successfully from the command line before using BEF.
-If you have build errors, please investigate general Windows support for Bazel, and the role of BAZEL_SH in your environment.
+If you have build errors, please investigate general Windows support for Bazel, and the role of *BAZEL_SH* in your environment.
 Under the covers, BEF is invoking *bazel.exe* from a shell to run your build.

 Suggested reading: